radgarlington/radgarlington.io/litepaper.md

-# $RAD — The Cockiest Meme on XRPL
+# $RAD — The Meme Coin With a Ledger

+📖 The Protocol’s most loyal believer
+⚡ Powered by XRPL

+---

+## Identity
+$RAD isn’t just another meme.
+It’s a statement carved into the ledger — loyalty to XRPL, broadcast as culture.
+A believer’s coin.
+A chain-born brand.
+A signal of conviction that won’t bend.

+---

-## Overview
+## Core Stats
-$RAD isn’t humble.
-It’s bold, brash, and unapologetically XRPL.
-Forget lectures.
-Forget boring decks. $RAD exists to flex on the feed and dominate the timeline.

 - **Name:** RAD
 - **Ticker:** $RAD
 - **Chain:** XRPL